ziadoz/awesome-php/README.md

 * [PHPTAL](http://phptal.org/) - A PHP implementation of the [TAL](http://en.wikipedia.org/wiki/Template_Attribute_Language) templating language.
 * [Plates](http://platesphp.com/) - A native PHP templating library.
 * [Lex](https://github.com/pyrocms/lex) - A lightweight template parser.
+* [Latte](https://latte.nette.org/) - Latte is a template engine for PHP which eases your work and ensures the output is protected against vulnerabilities, such as XSS.

 ## Static Site Generators
 *Tools for pre-processing content to generate web pages.*